Published on June 8th, 2014 | by Allison Wallace2

-And while Christmas and Spring Break are busier times of the year for travel, the most prolonged busy period unfolds during the summer months of June, July and August.
-It’s at this time that Canadians in particular head to Europe or spend their time discovering all that our home and native land has to offer.
+While Christmas and Spring Break are busier times of the year for travel, the most prolonged busy period unfolds during the summer months of June, July and August.
+It’s at this time that Canadians in particular head to Europe or spend their time discovering what Canada has to offer.
 Whether you’re prepping for a long-haul flight, or packing up the car for a road-trip, here are some tips to keep stress levels down:

 Many people like to take advantage of the summer long weekends to save holidays.
 As a result, this translates into higher demand and therefore higher prices and less availability.
 It may be worth the money and less hassle to avoid those weekends completely.